softwaremill/sttp/docs/json.rst

   implicit val backend = HttpURLConnectionBackend()

   // Assume that there is an implicit circe encoder in scope
-  // for the request Payload, and a decoder for the Response val requestPayload: Payload = ???
+  // for the request Payload, and a decoder for the MyResponse val requestPayload: Payload = ???

-  val response: Either[io.circe.Error, Response] =
+  val response: Either[io.circe.Error, MyResponse] =
     sttp
       .post(uri"...")
       .body(requestPayload)
-      .response(asJson[Response])
+      .response(asJson[MyResponse])
       .send()

 Json4s